THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 - an introductory description to the course including learning goals and a rationale for the course’s structure and contents

-- a detailed identification of contents, assignments and homework for each lesson
+- a detailed identification of contents, assignments and homework for each lesson distributed in 14 weeks

 - an evaluation system linked to the course’s learning goals